How My Recent Hike Mirrored My Spiritual Journey

 The path ahead was obscured from view and for a moment, I was lost, not sure which way to go.
 When I did find the trail, it was a steep decline.
 I walked down for about 1⁄2 mile and then thought maybe I should turn around and start for home.
 I stood in one spot for a while trying to make up my mind and then, heard voices.

 Two hikers were huffing and puffing up the incline and told me I was headed down to the steepest part of the trail and to be extremely careful.
 My gut reaction was to turn back, but there was that voice telling me to keep going just to see how difficult it would be, just to see if I could do it.
 I went down a few more feet before deciding to turn around.

-I was glad I didn’t continue down the trail because I would not have made it back to the start point at the agreed upon time for “pick-up” if I had continued.
+I was glad I didn’t continue down the trail because, if I had, I would not have made it back to the start point at the agreed upon time for pick-up.